 Annie North has been operating crisis and transitional supported accommodation/refuge services for women and children who are escaping domestic and family violence, or who are homeless due to domestic and family violence, since 1989.
 Annie North has a state-wide catchment and is located within the Loddon region.
 The organisation is growing and is undergoing significant change with the recent development of a “Core and Cluster” 24-hour refuge facility complementing the existing high security refuge, medium security refuges and transitional properties.
 Annie North also recently began delivering the Loddon Family Violence After Hours service.

-Annie North provides a mix of short to long-term case management and therapeutic support to women and children residing in safe accommodation.
-The organisational operational focus is grounded in feminist understandings of domestic and family violence as gender-based violence against women.
-Annie North provides a 24 hour 7 day a week 365 days a year service providing a crisis response to women and children.
+Annie North provides a mix of short to long-term case management and therapeutic support to all women and children residing in safe accommodation.
+The organisational operational focus is grounded in feminist understandings of domestic and family violence as gender-based violence against all women.
+Annie North provides a 24 hour 7 day a week 365 days a year service providing a crisis response to all women and children.

 Domestic & Family Violence